RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 In [*Lugosi v.
 Universal Pictures*, (1979)](http://scholar.google.com/scholar_case?case=11171194144106283057), the Supreme Court of California, in a 4 to 3 decision, declared that the right of publicity expires upon the death of the celebrity and is not descendible.
 Bela Lugosi appeared as Dracula in Universal Picture's movie by that name.
 Universal had acquired the movie rights to the novel by Bram Stoker.
 Lugosi's contract with Universal gave it the right to exploit Lugosi's name and likeness in connection with the movie.
 The majority of the court held that Lugosi's heirs could not prevent Universal's continued exploitation of Lugosi's portrayal of Count Dracula after his death.
 The court did not decide whether Universal could prevent unauthorized third parties from exploitation of Lugosi's appearance as Dracula after Lugosi's death.&hellip;

 For the reasons which follow we hold that the right of publicity survives the death of its owner and is inheritable and devisable.

 #### WELTNER, Justice, concurring specially.

-I concur specially because, although this matter is one of certified questions, I believe that the complaint states a claim upon which relief can be granted.
+I concur specially because,
+although this matter is one of certified questions,
+I believe that the complaint states a claim upon which relief can be granted.
 I disagree most decidedly with the substantive portion of the majority opinion, for reason that it generates more unsettling questions than it resolves.

-In this opinion, we have taken the "right of privacy" as enumerated in [*Pavesich,* supra](http://scholar.google.com/scholar_case?about=14399965817410541021), and added thereto a new thing, now called a "right of publicity."
+In this opinion, we have taken the "right of privacy" as enumerated in [*Pavesich,* supra][pavesich], and added thereto a new thing, now called a "right of publicity."
 That seems to me to be more an exercise in verbal juxtaposition than a careful examination of legal issues and practical results.

 At heart, the whole body of tort law is but an expression of what the community perceives to be the civil, as opposed to moral or ethical, responsibility of its members to each other.
 That concept changes with the cumulative experiences and assessments of succeeding generations, through constitutional, legislative, and judicial pronouncement.
 And well it should, for, in Thomas Jefferson's words, "Laws and institutions must go hand in hand with the progress of the human mind."